ideasonpurpose/basic-wordpress-vagrant/README.md

 While this project's main goal is to provide a fast, standard WordPress development environment based on popular managed hosts, there are times where that just won't work.
 For sites installed in a subdirectory or using other custom file structure, there are options to help stage those as well.

-The [`config.yml`][] file includes `wp_dir` and `wp_content` settings which can be used to override the WordPress defaults
+The [`config.yml`][config] file includes `wp_dir` and `wp_content` settings which can be used to override the WordPress defaults

 ## Complete, One-Time Setup Instructions

-Below are the complete steps necessary to use the Basic WordPress Vagrant Environment on a new computer.
+Below are the complete steps necessary to use the Basic WordPress Vagrant Environment on a new Mac.
 These steps should only need to be done once, but it's useful to review if something isn't working correctly.

 1. Download the Vagrant installer from [vagrantup.com][vagrant] and install Vagrant.
 2. Download the VirtualBox installer from [virtualbox.org][virtualbox] and install VirtualBox.